margusliinev/node-projects/README.md

 ## Description

-This is a repository for projects built with NodeJS.
+This is a repository for projects built with NodeJS, Express and PostgreSQL.

 ## Technologies

 -   NodeJS
 -   Express
--   Mongoose
--   MongoDB
+-   PostgreSQL

 ## Projects

 1. Task Manager API
-2. Store API